Azure/SAP-on-Azure-Scripts-and-Utilities/Move-VM-from-AvSet-to-AvZone/Readme.md

 ## Detailed Migration White Paper

-In this white paper [How to Migrate a Highly Available SAP System in Azure from Availability Set to Availability Zone.](./Move-Regional-SAP-HA-To-Zonal-SAP-HA-WhitePaper), you can check detail information.
+In this white paper [How to Migrate a Highly Available SAP System in Azure from Availability Set to Availability Zone](./Move-Regional-SAP-HA-To-Zonal-SAP-HA-WhitePaper), you have detail information on how to plan and execute migration.

 ## Disclaimer